Tick off all 93 things to do on Brisbane’s bucket list

 18. Watch the State of Origin kick off at Suncorp Stadium

 It’s state against state, it’s mate against mate.
-Watch the city turn maroon as statetreotic Queenslanders defend our reputation. #8inarow #neverforget
+Watch the city turn maroon as statetriotic Queenslanders defend our reputation. #8inarow #neverforget

 19. Kayak on the Brisbane River at twilight

-Every Friday night Riverlife hosts Paddle & Prawns in the river water by the Kangaroo Point Cliffs.
-Take a date, paddle out and watch the city skyscrapers spark from day to night.
+Thursday through Sunday evenings Riverlife hosts a twilight kayak and grazing adventure in the river water by the Kangaroo Point Cliffs.
+Take a date, paddle out and watch The City skyscrapers spark from day to night.

-Speaking of date nights (or friend dates) meet over a drink and casual meal at Proud Mary before catching a show, or treat a date to an Italian feast at Bar Alto before a late night live act.
+Speaking of date nights (or friend dates), meet over a drink and casual meal at Mary Mae's Bar & Kitchen before catching a show, or treat a date to an Italian feast at Bar Alto before a late night live act.

 A bamboo forest, cactus garden and fern house walk into a bar…